adammwilson/SpatialR/04_Reproducible/04_Reproducibile_demo.md

 ## [2] "http://aqsdr1.epa.gov/aqsweb/aqstmp/airdata/daily_44201_2014.zip"
 ```

-### Create a directory to hold the data.
+### Data directory
+By default everything goes into working director (see `getwd()`), but we can append a path to put things somewhere else and keep our project organized.

+> Be careful with large files inside your Git respository.
+Best to keep them outside _or_ add them to .gitignore.

 ```r
 datadir="data"
 ```

+### Download Function

-### Write a simple download function
+Write a simple download function to:

-1. Checks if file already exists
+1. Check if file already exists
-2. If needed, downloads the file.
+2. If needed, download the file.
-3. Unzips the file into our `datadir`
+3. Unzip the file into our `datadir`

+For this we need a few new functions:

+* `basename()`:  returns just the file name from a path.  e.g.
+* `file.path()`: assembles a file path from parts (adding "/" as necessary for OS)
+* `file.exists()`:  tests whether a file exists on disk
+* `unzip()`: unzips a file
+* `file.remove()`: deletes a file on disk

 ```r